Just-in-Time (JIT) Security Tokens

 Just-in-Time access follows the principle of least privileged access, which is one of the core philosophies of the Zero Trust framework.
 By using limited access security tokens to grant temporary, on-demand access to critical IT resources, admins are able to shorten the window of potential attack, and eliminate the potential that misplaced or stolen access credentials can be used by bad actors to compromise corporate IT systems.

-SSH.COM has developed a comprehensive set of JIT Zero Trust solutions to mitigate the risk of managing digital keys, privileged passwords and other secrets (like API tokens or certificates) by greatly reducing their numbers in IT infrastructures.
-Learn more about the SSH.COM's Zero Trust and Just-in-time (JIT) solutions here.
+SSH has developed a comprehensive set of Just-in-Time Zero Trust solutions to mitigate the risk of managing digital keys, privileged passwords and other secrets (like API tokens or certificates) by greatly reducing their numbers in IT infrastructures.
+Learn more about SSH's Zero Trust and Just-in-time (JIT) solutions here.